primer/react/docs/content/SelectMenu.md

 ### Right-aligned modal

 Use the `align='right'` prop to align the modal to the right.
-Note that this only aligns the modal contents, and not the SelectMenu itself.
+Note that this only modifies alignment for the modal, and not the SelectMenu itself.

 ```jsx live
 <Flex justifyContent="flex-end" as={Relative}>